DrQuestion/carmon/.github/CONTRIBUTING.md

     can see how "rna-seq" and "gene count" both link to the Negative Binomial marginal distribution.

-*   Modify the user helping function `which_omics()` in the `R/helpers.R` file accordingly, adding your new omics type, the accepted synonyms, and the default marginal distribution you decided to assign to it.
-Please, respect the syntax of the message (indentation, order of words, etc.) to mirror the behaviour of the omics types that are already explained there.
+*   Modify the user helping function `which_omics()` and the input check function `check_omics()` in the `R/helpers.R` file accordingly, adding your new omics type, the accepted synonyms, and, in the case of `which_omics()`, the default marginal distribution you decided to assign to it.
+Please, respect the syntax and structure (indentation, order of words, etc.) of both functions **and** of the message returned by `which_omics()` to mirror the behaviour of the omics types that are already present in those.

 #### New marginal distribution, no new omics type